U.S. advertising expenditures for companies and brands by channel (internet, TV, magazine, newspaper, radio, outdoor); 2012-present

 Works best in Firefox or Chrome.

-Use of this database is restricted to current Goizueta Business School faculty, students and staff for academic, career and personal enrichment, and may not be used for internships or employers.
+Use of databases requiring a GBS SharePoint registration or login are restricted to current Goizueta Business School faculty, students and staff for academic, career and personal enrichment, and may not be used for internships or employers.
 Proper Use of GBL Databases

 Stradegy provides expanded level of advertising data from that covered in Ad$pender.
 It includes more detailed coverage, competitor advertising information, as well as data from Google on estimated spend and clicks per key word for the top 20,000 internet subdomains.
 For more details on this feature in Stradegy, see the document covering Google AdWords Data methodology below.